Skip to main content

 EMB Young Ambassadors 2019-2021

-Alba González Vega is working towards completing her PhD in Oceanography and Global Change (ULPGC), developing her research the Spanish Institute of Oceanography (IEO), an EMB member.
-She is working on a multidisciplinary study of the submarine volcano Tagoro (Canary Islands, Spain), which erupted in 2011 and still remains active in a degassing stage.
-Her work intends to assess the impact of the hydrothermal emissions from this shallow volcano on the physical, chemical and biological properties of the local marine environment.
-She is also a member of the EMB working group on Marine Geohazards.
+Alba González Vega completed her PhD in Oceanography and Global Change (ULPGC) in 2024.
+Her work was developed at the Spanish Institute of Oceanography (IEO), an EMB member.
+She works on a multidisciplinary study of the submarine volcano Tagoro (Canary Islands, Spain), which erupted in 2011 and still remains active in a degassing stage.
+Her work assessed the impact of the hydrothermal emissions from this shallow volcano on the physical, chemical and biological properties of the local marine environment.
+She was also a member of the EMB working group on Marine Geohazards.
+She is currently working as a researcher at IEO in Tenerife on the VULCANA project.
 You can find her on Google Scholar here.

-Liam Lachs is working towards completing his PhD on how climate change affects corals and coral reefs.
-Specifically he is exploring the demographics of coral populations, creating predictive models of coral bleaching in partnership with NOAA, and is testing the scaling-up potential of assisted evolution as a method of coral reef restoration.
-This work is a part of the ERC project CORALASSIST at Newcastle University and is funded by EMB member NERC.
-He is also a member of the EMB working group on Coastal Resilience.
+Liam Lachs completed his PhD on how climate change affects corals and coral reefs in 2024.
+Specifically, this work explored the demographics of coral populations, creating predictive models of coral bleaching in partnership with NOAA, and testing the scaling-up potential of assisted evolution as a method of coral reef restoration.
+This work was a part of the ERC project CORALASSIST at Newcastle University, UK, and was funded by EMB member NERC.
+He was also a member of the EMB working group on Coastal Resilience.
+He is currently doing a Postdoc at Newcastle University as part of a collaboration with Palau, Philippines and Australia.
+They are working to understand the evolutionary potential of thermally-sensitive corals to both predict natural adaptation and explore the potential for assisted evolution interventions, and to understand how adaptive potential depends on the efficacy of local marine coastal management plans.
 You can find him on Google Scholar here.